AdamMurray/StereoMatchingVectorPascal/tests/TESTS_NOTES.md

 This test will proceed in the following steps:

-* Devise a way to apply a very simple convolution matrix to a reasonably small array of.
+* Devise a way to apply a very simple convolution matrix to a reasonably small array.

 * Extend this application of a simple convultion matrix to work on images, specifically the product image generated in *testImageMultiplication.pas*.